 That’s when I decided to save some cash and go buy a new one.
 There are plenty of awesome gas grills out there that are sturdy and performs well but won’t break the bank.
-In this list, I’ll be reviewing six different products that I believe are the best gas grills under $500.

-Includes Flavorizer bars that catch juice drippings and sizzle it which adds a bit of flavor to your grilled food.

-As it reads | That’s when I decided to save some cash and go buy a new one.
-There are plenty of awesome gas grills out there that are sturdy and performs well but won’t break the bank.
 In this list, I’ll be reviewing six different products that I believe are the best gas grill under $500.

 Includes Flavorizer bars that catch juice drippings and sizzle it which adds a bit of flavor to your grilled food.